 By Train from Schiphol to Amsterdam Centraal

 Direct trains connect Schiphol Airport and Amsterdam Centraal up to six times per hour.
-Traveling time depends on the number of stops and range from 14 to 19 minutes.
+Traveling time depends on the number of stops and ranges from 14 to 19 minutes.
 Further services are available but require transfers – it is generally better to simply wait a few minutes for the next direct train rather than using a transfer that could lead to missing connections, finding another train, and schlepping luggage.

-The current price for traveling by train from Schiphol Airport to Amsterdam Centraal station is €4.20 in Second Class and €7.10 in First Class.
-Children 4 to 11 pay €2.50 irrespective of class of travel.
-Day-return tickets are simply twice the single fare.
+The current price for traveling by train from Schiphol Airport to Amsterdam Centraal station is around €5 in Second Class and €8 in First Class — a single-use ticket adds €1 to the journey.
+(For visitors on only a short trip to Amsterdam, it is not worth acquiring a more permanent OV-Chipcard, as it requires the maintenance of at least a €20 balance to use on trains.)
+Children 4 to 11 pay €3 irrespective of class of travel.
+Day-return tickets are simply twice the single fare BUT buy a return if traveling on the same day, then only one single-use surcharge is payable..

 Trains between Schiphol Airport and Amsterdam run throughout the day.
 The frequency can be as high as six per hour falling to one per hour between 1 and 5 am.